May 19, 2021 10 am-12 pm PDT

 Gwen Fuertes is an Associate at Leddy Maytum Stacy Architects, an award-winning San Francisco-based firm, where she leads the firm’s sustainability efforts.
 She is a licensed architect, with a Bachelor of Arts from Brown University and an M. Arch and M.S Arch / Building Science from UC Berkeley.
 Gwen is passionate about mentorship and education, and has held lecturer positions in architecture, buildings and performance at both the California College of the Arts and UC Berkeley’s College of Environmental Design.
 She is a member of the AIA National 2030 Working group and the USGBC National LEED Technical Committee.

-This session may qualify for AIA CES learning units with HSW (pending approval).
+This session qualifies for 2 AIA CES learning units with HSW.
 At the conclusion of this course, participants will be able to:

 - Explain building systems and technologies that are effective for electrification, energy efficiency and water savings in multi-family housing.